 - YOUR HOME TRACK

-DAYTONA BEACH, Fla. – The NASCAR Whelen Modified Tour makes its fourth and final stop of the season at Thompson Speedway Motorsports Park in Thompson, Connecticut, for the season-ending Sunoco World Series 150 presented by XtraMart on Sunday, October 16.
-Below is a look at the Icebreaker 150, including selected driver notes:
+DAYTONA BEACH, Fla. – The NASCAR Whelen Modified Tour will continue the 2017 season at Thompson Speedway Motorsports Park in Thompson, Connecticut, on Sunday afternoon.
+Below is a statistical look at the Icebreaker 150, including selected driver notes: